chechuco/DevPro-week4/README.md

   https://arcadianlyric.shinyapps.io/DevPro-week4

-The Slidify presentation is at
+The Slidify presentation is available at

   http://rpubs.com

-Instructions
+##Instructions

 This peer assessed assignment has two parts.
 First, you will create a Shiny application and deploy it on Rstudio's servers.
 Second, you will use Slidify or Rstudio Presenter to prepare a reproducible pitch presentation about your application.